 Test Scenarios for Phase 2

-After the successfull completion of the first phase and once the MSs is ready to provide the real data to SSN Pre-Production in V4 format, EMSA will perform the validation of this set of data.
+After the successfull completion of the first phase the Member States shall choose either Option 1 (additional verification in EMSA Pre-Production system) or Option 2 (initial checks in Production environment) for the Phase 2 of the Commissiong Tests.
+EMSA will perform the validation of this set of data.

-Member State will use actual production data, ingest it in their Test environment and transmit it to EMSA Pre-Production environment.
-This set of the actual production data shall be converted to be compliant with the version under validation, e.g. production data in v3 will have to be transformed in v4 format in order to be used in this second phase.

-EMSA will compare data provided to SSN Production (v3) and SSN Pre-Production (v4) in order to check:
+EMSA will compare data provided in SSN V4 and SSN V5 in order to check:

 Number of ship calls reported;

-Hazmat, Security and Waste reporting;
+Hazmat, Security, Waste and Bunkers (if applicable) reporting;

 Rejected notifications;